All Episodes

 And it's updated weekly.

-The more polarized snow on both poles, and the warmer The more likely it is this sudden climate change is going to occur, because they had that U.N.
+The more polar ice melts on both poles, and the warmer the temperature gets, right, close to the poles, the more likely it is this sudden climate change is going to occur.

-report that Mitch McCoskey talked about and Linda referred to, and there's also a big story around about how NASA satellites are showing the polar ice melting much more rapidly than they thought.
+There's also a big story around about how ZASA satellites are showing the polar ice is melting much more rapidly than they thought.

 We were talking 15 years when we were writing the book.